voteamerica/backend/nodeAppPostPg/ReadMe.md

 ### 3. Add a route handler support function to `routeFunctions.ts`

 It's most likely that your query will return a list of items.
-So follow the pattern of `getUsersListInternal()`.
+So add a function for this by following the pattern of `getUsersListInternal()`.
 Adjust `results` for logging and later checks.
+Export the new function in `module.exports`.

 NOTES:

 #### a.

 If you want to add a Where clause, look at `getUsersInternal` to see how that is done.
 IMPORTANT: Do follow the existing pattern as it is, as it creates a function to be called later.
 So don't just add the clause as text.

 #### b.

 Do put `Internal` as part of your new function name, this helps other volunteers be aware this function returns data and does not respond directly to a http request.

 ### 4. Add the route handler to `index.ts`